Mongark/todo-api/README.md

 `PUT /todo/:path <data>` Updates a todo with id of 'path' from the database with the data in \<data\>.

 `DELETE /todo/:path` Deletes a todo with id of 'path' from the database.

+`Get /todos` Gets all todos in the database.